AdityaSaiKonduri/OS_Project/README.md

 #### 4. **message queue**
   Implemented `msgget` to allocate certain amount of memory for inter-process-communication.

+### Methodology:
+1. **System Call Numbers**:
+   Each system call has a unique number by which it it identified in the system call registry.<br/>
+   Every time a system call is used, the system triggers an interrupt with a particular number which denotes the system call.
+3. **Definitions**:
+   Implementation of the logic of the system call is divided among files to handle all the cases efficiently.
+5. **User-Space Wrapping**:
+   The definitions and logic of the implementation of the system calls should not be accessible to the user.<br/>
+   So, a wrapper function was inplemented in the user-space to send the arguments required by a system call which can be accessed from the user-space<br/>
+   This wrapper function is responsible to pass all the required arguments to the system call.<br/>
+   Important to add this wrapper function to the function registry to make sure that the function is mapped from the user-space to the kernel-space.

 ---

 ## Question 2: Multi-Threaded File Management System